belamov/postgres-range/CONTRIBUTING.md

 ## Available helper scripts

-This package uses docker for running tests and generating documentation.
+You can use docker for running tests and generating documentation.

 There are some scripts that will help you out: